Elephant: Profile and Information

 Share with your friends 🥹!

-The Elephantidae family also contains many now-extinct groups, and they include the mammoths and the straight-tusked elephants.
+The Elephantidae family also contains many now-extinct groups, including the mammoths and the straight-tusked elephants.

 • Kingdom: Animalia